What Does Life Insurance Actually Cover (and What It Doesn’t)?

 Why It’s Important to Talk to a Licensed Agent or Broker

-Life insurance policies can vary widely from one provider to another, because of this working with a licensed agent or broker is one of the smartest decisions you can make.
+Life insurance policies can vary widely from one provider to another.
+Because of this, working with a licensed agent or broker is one of the smartest decisions you can make.
 They’ll help you determine how much coverage you need based on your income, debts, dependents, and long-term goals.
-More importantly, they’ll help you navigate the fine print.
-What’s covered, what’s not, and which riders might be worth considering for added peace of mind.
+More importantly, they’ll help you navigate the fine print — what’s covered, what’s not, and which riders might be worth considering for added peace of mind.

 Licensed agents also have access to multiple carriers, so they can compare options side by side, often finding better rates and more flexible terms than what you’d get by going directly to one company.